Tikvah Scholar-in-Residence Program Application Process

 Application Deadline:

-The deadline for receipt of Tikvah Scholars Program applications and application materials for the 2012-2013 academic year was January 23rd, 2012.
+The deadline for receipt of Tikvah Scholars Program applications and application materials was January 18th, 2013.
+For information on Academic Year 2014-2015 applications, please check back in Fall 2013.
+We may interview applicants by phone, Skype, or in person.
 Scholarships are awarded on a rolling basis, so there is some advantage in early applications.
 Applications not received, or not complete, by this time will not be considered.
 Please note that our deadline is dictated in part by the Department of State visa requirements and, therefore, we are unable to offer extensions.
-Decisions will be sent to all applicants no later than February 29th, 2012.
+Decisions for Academic Year 2013-2014 will be sent to all applicants by the beginning of March, 2013.